hackclub/hackclub/workshops/find_bigfoot/README.md

 2. The first link brings you here: http://www.w3schools.com/cssref/pr_background-image.asp
 3. There is an example near the top.
 You can click "Try it yourself" to see the full HTML of the example.
 4. Open the `style.css` file like in the example, but replace the URL with the picture of the forest.
 You do not need the background-color rule since we are already setting a background image.
+5. Remember to link your CSS file to your HTML file!

 ### Setting Bigfoot's Location